TheJaredWilcurt/csslop/README.md

    * The `copiedTests` folder contains code directly copied from https://github.com/keithamus/css-minify-tests which is MIT Licensed
    * The `src` folder contains code 100% written by AI, and cannot be copyrighted, nor licensed.
    * All other code in this repo was written by me, and uses the MIT License.

+> "What about the logos?"

 1. The **AI Generated logo** with the robot, like all purely AI generated art, it cannot be copyrighted.
 So you are free to do anything you want with it, it is effectively public domain.
 1. The **hand drawn logo** is fully created, owned, and copyrighted by me.
 I am licensing it under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 (CC-BY-NC-SA-4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-You can use either logo in blog posts/videos/news covering this library, but cannot create merchandise (stickers, shirts, mugs, etc) (commerical usage).
+The usage of the logo is permitted for those creating content about this library (blog posts, videos, news coverage, etc.), but cannot be used for commerical acts, like merchandise (stickers, shirts, mugs, etc).
 Modifications of the handrawn logo are permitted, so long as they keep the same CC-BY-NC-SA-4.0 license.

 ## Updating tests

-1. All test changes must occur upstream, be written by a human, and be merged in to the `css-minify-tests` repo.
+1. All test changes must occur [upstream](https://github.com/keithamus/css-minify-tests), be written by a human, and be merged in to the `css-minify-tests` repo.
 1. After that, delete the `package-lock.json` and `node_modules` folder.
 1. Then run `npm i && npm run copy` to download the latest tests and copy them to this repo.
 1. `git add -A && git commit -m "Updated tests"`